In Cook County Bartlett

 To check for West Nile Virus updates and get additional information for other parts of Illinois, visit the Illinois Department of Health's West Nile Virus web page

-Although Illinois is not in a high risk zone for mosquitoes that transmit the Zika virus, during the 2016 mosquito season, Clarke worked with other public and private entities in Illinois and other states to conduct surveillance for potential Zika vectors (Asian Tiger Mosquito) locally.
+Although Illinois is not in a high risk zone for mosquitoes that transmit the Zika virus, in recent years, public and private entities in Illinois and other states have been conducting surveillance for potential Zika vectors (Asian Tiger Mosquito) locally.

 Unlike most of the mosquito outbreaks in recent years, the Zika virus is transmitted by mosquitoes that prefer to bite during daytime hours, are container-breeders and harbor indoors.
 Traditional adult mosquito control, customarily done between dusk and dawn, may need to be modified.
 Treatments conducted an hour before sunset, or the hour after sunrise will provide greater opportunity for control.

 There are two species, Aedes aegypti and Aedes albopictus that to the best of current knowledge are the only species capable of actively vectoring or transmitting the Zika virus.
 Both Aedes aegypti and Aedes albopictus like to lay eggs in very small amounts of water.
 That is how they earned their 'container breeder' nickname - you can find their eggs in items as small as a bottle cap.
 They love standing water, therefore any type of container is a potential breeding site, e.g. trays of flower pots, bird baths, standing water in gutters, downspout drains, uncovered rain barrels, still ponds, junk piles.